Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 \subsubsection{Simulation Setup}

-Otherwise particularly specified, the number of \ac{fas} ports is set to $N=256$ and that of flexible antennas is set to $M=4$.
-The length of the flexible antenna array is set to $W=10\lambda$, thus the port spacing should be $d=\frac{W}{N-1}$.
+Otherwise particularly specified, the number of \ac{fas} ports is set to $N=256$ and that of fluid antennas is set to $M=4$.
+The length of the fluid antenna array is set to $W=10\lambda$, thus the port spacing should be $d=\frac{W}{N-1}$.
 The number of pilots is set to $P=10$.
-To account for both the model-mismatched case and model-matched case for the existing parametric estimators, the simulations are provided based on both the practical QuaDRiGa channel model in \cite{Stephan'14} and the spatially-sparse clustered (SSC) channel model in (\ref{eqn:h}).
-The standard channel parameters in 3GPP TR 38.901 \cite{cdl} is used to generate the QuaDRiGa channels, and the main values are set as shown in Table \ref{table:2}.
-For the kernel settings of S-BAR, the hyperparameters are set to $\alpha^2=1$ and $\eta^2=\frac{\lambda}{2\pi}$ to generate the exponential kernel ${\bm \Sigma}_{\rm exp}$ and the Bessel kernel ${\bm \Sigma}_{\rm bes}$ \cite{williams1995gaussian}.
-Inspired by the covariance model in \cite{wong2021fluid,wong2020fluid}, the order of Bessel function in ${\bm \Sigma}_{\rm bes}$ is set as $\nu = 0$.
-To account for an ideal baseline in both channel cases, we set the number of training timeslots as $T=100$ to train the covariance kernel ${\bm \Sigma}_{\rm cov}$.
+To account for both the model-mismatched case and model-matched case for the existing parametric estimators, the simulations are provided based on both the QuaDRiGa channel model in \cite{Stephan'14} and the spatially-sparse clustered (SSC) channel model in (\ref{eqn:h}).
+The channel parameters in 3GPP TR 38.901 \cite{cdl} is used to generate the QuaDRiGa channels, and the main values are set as shown in Table \ref{table:2}.
+For the kernel settings, we set the number of training timeslots as $R=100$ to train kernels.
+The hyperparameter $\eta$ is obtained via (\ref{eq:eta_opt}) to generate the exponential kernel ${\bm \Sigma}_{\rm exp}$ and the Bessel kernel ${\bm \Sigma}_{\rm bes}$.